 - Details: detailed information about all VMs, VM restore points and last backups.

-- In the Save Report window, specify the report name.
+- In the Save Report window, specify the report name and description.